cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-It's equivalent to this function, written in Safe C++'s syntax.
-This code doesn't compile under Rust or Safe C++ because the operand of the relocation is a dereference, which is not an _owned place_.
+This code doesn't compile under Rust or Safe C++ because the operand of the relocation is a projection involving a reference, which is not an _owned place_.
 This defeats the abilities of initialization analysis.

 In Rust, every function call is potentially throwing, including destructors.
 In some builds, panics are throwing, so array subscripts can exit a function on the cleanup path.
 In debug builds, integer arithmetic may panic to protect against overflow.
 There are many non-return paths out functions, and unlike C++, it lacks a _noexcept-specifier_ to disable cleanup.
 Matsakis suggests that relocating out of references is not implemented because its use would be limited by the many unwind paths out of a function, making it rather uneconomical to support.

 It's already possible to write C++ code that is less burdened by cleanup paths than Rust.
 If Safe C++ adopted the `throw()` specifier from the Static Exception Specification,[^static-exception-specifications] we could statically verify that functions don't have internal cleanup paths.
-Reducing cleanup paths extends the interval between relocating out of a reference and restoring an object there, helping justify the cost of more complex initialization analysis.
+Reducing cleanup paths extends the supported interval between relocating out of a reference and restoring an object there, helping justify the cost of more complex initialization analysis.

 I feel this relocation feature is some of the best low-hanging fruit for improving the safety experience in Safe C++.

 [^unwinding-puts-limits-on-the-borrow-checker]: [Unwinding puts limits on the borrow checker
 ](https://smallcultfollowing.com/babysteps/blog/2024/05/02/unwind-considered-harmful/#unwinding-puts-limits-on-the-borrow-checker)

 [^static-exception-specification]: [P3166R0: Static Exception Specifications](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p3166r0.html)

 ## Implementation guidance

 This section is intended for developers who are toolchain curious.
 It explains how a vendor may approaching integrating the Safe C++ extension into their compiler.

+## Roadmap